Open Records Request

 If the estimated cost for production of the records exceeds $500.00, the office will insist on pre-payment before the Open Records Officer begins search, retrieval, review, or production of the records.
 The office may require pre-payment for a new request if the requestor has not paid for a prior Open Records Request.
 O.C.G.A. § 50-18-71 (d).

-Payments may be made by check or money order payable to the “Office of the Governor" with “Open Records Request” in the memo line.
+Invoices will be sent through Shopify.
+Payments may be made through the link provided in the invoice or by check or money order payable to the “Office of the Governor" with “Open Records Request” in the memo line.
+If mailing a check or money order, please print and include the invoice from Shopify.
 Please mail payment to Open Records Officer, Office of the Governor, 201 State Capitol, Atlanta, Georgia 30334.